Semantic Exploration from Language Abstractions and Pretrained Representations

 Exploration is one of the central challenges of reinforcement learning (RL).
 A popular way to increase an agent's tendency to explore is to augment trajectories with intrinsic rewards for reaching novel environment states.
 However, the success of this approach depends critically on which states are considered novel, which can in turn depend on how environment states are represented.

 The literature on novelty-driven exploration describes several approaches to deriving state representations \citep{burda2018exploration}.
-One popular method employs random features and represents the state by embedding the visual observation with a fixed, randomly initialized target network \citep[RND;][]{burda2018large}.
-Another method uses learned visual features, taken from an inverse dynamics model \citep[NGU;][]{badia2020never}.
+One popular method employs random features and represents the state by embedding the visual observation with a fixed, randomly initialized target network \citep[Random Network Distillation;][]{burda2018large}.
+Another method uses learned visual features, taken from an inverse dynamics model \citep[Never Give Up;][]{badia2020never}.
 These approaches work well in classic 2D environments like Atari, but it is less clear whether they are as effective in high-dimensional, partially-observable settings such as 3D environments.
 For instance, in 3D settings, different viewpoints of the same scene may map to distinct visual states/features, despite being semantically similar.
 The difficulty of identifying a good mapping between visual state and feature space is exacerbated by the fact that useful state abstractions are highly task dependent.
 For example, a task involving tool use requires object-affordance abstractions, whereas navigation does not.
 Thus, acquiring state representations that support effective exploration is a chicken-and-egg problem---knowing whether two states should be considered similar requires the type of understanding that an agent can only acquire after effectively exploring its environment.